snek-at/jaen/README.md

 The TextField is there to provide your react-components with editable content.
 It requires you to give it a fieldName and an initValue.
 The fieldName sets the name of the TextField for the CMS and the initValue sets the value the field has before it gets edited.
 By default the TextField provides you with an editable RichText.
-If you only need a short one liner for a heading etc. you can set rtf to false to restrict the field.
+If you only need a short one liner for a heading etc. you can set rtf to false to restrict the field.<div align=right>[Wiki 📖](https://github.com/snek-at/jaen/wiki/TextField)</div>

 ```javascript
 import {fields} from '@snek-at/jaen-pages'